The Student Code of Conduct shall apply to conduct that occurs

 the student withdraws from school while a disciplinary matter is

-The following behaviors do not meet the expectations of a student
+The following behaviors do not meet the expectations of a

-subject to disciplinary action:
+are subject to disciplinary action:

 The sale, use, distribution, consumption or procurement of